C. L. R. James: Speaking tour in the United States

 At the urging of Trotsky and James P. Cannon, in October 1938, James was invited to tour the United States by the leadership of the Socialist Workers' Party (SWP), then the US section of the Fourth International, to facilitate its work among black workers.
 Following several meetings in New York, which garnered "enthusiastic praise for his oratorical ability and capacity for analysis of world events," James kicked off his national speaking tour on 6 January 1939 in Philadelphia.
 He gave lectures in cities including New Haven, Youngstown, Rochester, and Boston, before finishing the tour with two lectures in Los Angeles and another in Pasadena in March 1939.
 He spoke on topics such as "Twilight of the British Empire" and "The Negro and World Imperialism".

-Constance Webb, who would later become James' second wife, attended one of his 1939 lectures in Los Angeles and reflected on it in her memoir, writing: "I had already heard speeches by two great orators, Winston Churchill and Franklin Delano Roosevelt.
+Constance Webb, who later became James' second wife, attended one of his 1939 lectures in Los Angeles and reflected on it in her memoir, writing: "I had already heard speeches by two great orators, Winston Churchill and Franklin Delano Roosevelt.
 Now I was hearing a third.
 The three men were masters of the English language, a skill that gave them extraordinary power."

 James's relationship with Louise Cripps Samoiloff had broken up after her second abortion, so that intimate tie no longer bound him to England.

 Meeting Trotsky

-In April 1939, James visited Trotsky in Coyoacán, México.
+In April 1939, James visited Trotsky in Coyoacán, Mexico.
 James stayed there about a month and also met Diego Rivera and Frida Kahlo, before returning to the United States in May 1939.
 A key topic that James and Trotsky discussed was the "Negro Question".
 Parts of their conversation were transcribed, with James sometimes referred to by his pen-name, J. R. Johnson.
 Whereas Trotsky saw the Trotskyist Party as providing leadership to the black community, in the general manner that the Bolsheviks provided guidance to ethnic minorities in Russia, James suggested that the self-organised struggle of African Americans would precipitate a much broader radical social movement.